lorenzalejandrino/Laboratory-Assignment-2-Command-Pattern/README.md

 Devices can be controlled without the central hub or app needing to understand the internal workings of each device.
 It should send high-level commands without needing low-level details.
 Your challenge is to apply a design pattern that provides a flexible and scalable way to control a variety of smart home devices, ensuring that new devices can be added without disrupting the existing system's functionality.

-In your solution you must provide the following in your Github link account:

- * Problem statement (description of the problem.
-Just copy what is stated here.
- * UML Class Diagram
- * Uploaded java codes for the solution.